 ClinicalPosters has two anatomy posters entitled “Diseases of the Digestive System.”
 The bad news is that the titles can be confused and the wrong poster may received.
 Look more than 5 seconds at the preview images and differences will begin to emerge.

 This is not a revision.
-Both anatomy posters are currently within our inventory.
+Both anatomy posters are currently in our inventory.
 If casually ordered along with standard-size gastroenterology posters, the new poster will stick out—literally.
 It is two inches taller and wider.
-So don’t try to squeeze it into a standard 20x26 inch frame.
+So don’t try to squeeze it into a standard 20x26-inch frame.
 It is possible to request Pocket Frames or Flip Frames for the new 22x28 inch posters.

 These are certainly not the only two gastroenterology anatomy posters available.
 Many gastroenterologists and internists display different types for their patients.
 But “Diseases of the Digestive System” is a very popular title.
 This warrants highlighting differences between similar posters.

 “Diseases of the Digestive System” Anatomy Poster Comparison